Priyankagautam08/portfolio/README.md

 Developed a novel approach using transductive Graph Neural Network (GNN) learning to enhance power grid resilience by identifying critical nodes and links.
 The GNN-based method leverages the grid's graph structure and operational data to learn resilience metrics, outperforming traditional simulation-based methods.
 Demonstrated the approach's efficacy through case studies on node criticality and cascading outages, highlighting its scalability and accuracy.

+### ARISE Kansas NSF EPSCoR

+As a Graduate Research Assistant on the ARISE (Adaptive and Resilient Infrastructures driven by Social Equity) project, I focus on developing scalable Graph Neural Network (GNN) models.
+My work aims to pinpoint critical nodes and links within Kansas' infrastructure systems to ensure resilience and robustness.
+Additionally, I handle uncertainty quantification for disasters and hazards, contributing to the project's goal of enhancing infrastructure resilience with a strong emphasis on social equity.
+This NSF-funded initiative integrates multidisciplinary research to support vulnerable communities in Kansas.

+For more information, visit the project website: [ARISE Kansas NSF EPSCoR](https://nsfepscor.ku.edu/track-1-arise/) [1].

 ## Talks & Lectures

 - **AMS MRC on Complex Social Systems** (2023)
   - Beaver Hollow Conference Center, New York
-  - Group Presentation: Inferring Network Structure in Models of Opinion Dynamics
+  - Presentation: Inferring Network Structure in Models of Opinion Dynamics

 - **ARISE Annual Symposium** (2023)
   - Wichita State University, Wichita